 The greenhouse center requires lighting systems for the growth of the plants.
-The artificial lighting is obtained from the “green” electricity produced from Iceland’s hydro and geothermal power plants.
-The greenhouses get its heat from the geothermal water at about 95°C / 203°F when it flows inside- approximately 100,000 tons per year is supplied to meet the heat requirement.
-Since tomatoes are close to 90% water, the cold water is necessary-quality irrigation water.
+The artificial lighting is obtained from the “green” electricity produced by Iceland’s hydro and geothermal power plants.
+The greenhouses get their heat from the geothermal water at about 95°C / 203°F when it flows inside- approximately 100,000 tons per year is supplied to meet the heat requirement.
+Since tomatoes are close to 90% water, cold water is necessary-quality irrigation water.

-I know it is hard to imagine how most of the tourist fit in the greenhouses’ passage, so there was a need for the atrium.
+I know it is hard to imagine how most of the tourists fit in the greenhouses’ passage, so there was a need for the atrium.
 You will get a special experience of being immersed in an environment of tomato fragrance.
-The space created holds visitors and provide tourist services; offers exhibitions on geothermal heating in relation to Icelandic horticulture.
-Apart from gaining an insight of the horticulture and visitors get a chance of enjoying the one and only Friðheimar tomato soup served with fresh-baked bread; there are other foods such as Cucumber Salsa, Tomato Drink, and Tomato Jam.
+The space created holds visitors and provides tourist services; offers exhibitions on geothermal heating in relation to Icelandic horticulture.
+Apart from gaining an insight into horticulture and visitors get a chance of enjoying the one and only Friðheimar tomato soup served with fresh-baked bread; there are other foods such as Cucumber Salsa, Tomato Drink, and Tomato Jam.

 When you arrive at the idyllic Friðheimar greenhouse, you get an offer of sharing an edible shot glass of tomato schnapps.
-When you try the Main courses, Desserts and treats you get a natural refreshment common with vegetarians.
-Not to forget the fantastic tomato soup the serve at the Friðheimar restaurant- the chef has a personality that makes him the best.
-What will inspire you is how they manage the bees for pollination and the techniques they use to grow the tomatoes.
+When you try the Main courses, Desserts, and treats you get a natural refreshment common with vegetarians.
+Not to forget the fantastic tomato soup they serve at the Friðheimar restaurant- the chef has a personality that makes him the best.
+What will inspire you is how they manage the bees for pollination and the techniques they use to grow tomatoes.

-Read our previous article - Top 3 Indian Recipes That You Should Try While in India
+Read our next article - Top 3 Indian Recipes That You Should Try While in India